SoftUni-Internal/interactive-content/EN/03-Lists/05-Homework.md

 ## Description
 Create a program that reads a sequence of numbers and a special **bomb** number **holding a certain power**.

-Your task is to **detonate every occurrence of the special bomb number** and according to its power **its neighbors from left and right**.
+Your task is to **detonate every occurrence of the special bomb number** and according to its power **the numbers to its left and right**.

+The bomb power refers to how many numbers to the left and right will be removed, no matter their values.

 Detonations are performed **from left to right** and all the detonated numbers **disappear**.